-- 127. As the spiritual leaders of Plaintiffs in positions of authority and power,

-Defendants knew that Plaintiffs put their faith, trust, and confidence in them (and the clergy of the Archdiocese of Los Angeles and Diocese of Tucson generally). - 128.
-Nevertheless, Defendants intentionally devised, engaged in, condoned and/or ratified the above-referenced open-ended and unlawful schemes to defraud and cheat Plaintiffs. - and the Diocese of Tucson to engage in unlawful and intentional schemes to (i)
+1961(3) because they are entities and individuals capable of holding, and do hold, "a legal or beneficial interest in property." - 79.
+The Defendants together formed an association-in-fact Enterprise for the purpose of increasing profits and financial gains despite a pattern and history of sexual contact and sexual conduct between clergy members and children. - 80.
+As the spiritual leaders of Plaintiffs in positions of authority and power, Defendants knew that Plaintiffs put their faith, trust, and confidence in them (and the clergy of the Archdiocese of Los Angeles and Diocese of Tucson generally). - 81.
+Nevertheless, Defendants intentionally devised, engaged in, condoned and/or ratified the above-referenced open-ended and unlawful schemes to defraud and cheat Plaintiffs. - 82.
+Defendants have utilized the Enterprise forged by the Archdiocese of Los Angeles and the Diocese of Tucson to engage in unlawful and intentional schemes to (i) defraud Plaintiffs via misrepresentations and omissions (on which Plaintiffs, Defendants, clergy members, and/or other third parties justifiably relied), and (ii)

-defraud Plaintiffs via misrepresentations and omissions (on which Plaintiffs defraud Plaintiffs by cheating them via means of false or fraudulent pretenses-first subjecting Plaintiffs to sexual abuse, then covering up and concealing the sexual abuse so as to maintain Defendants' reputations and maintain and expand their commercial operations whereby Defendants and the enterprise obtained (and continue to obtain) money, funds, credits, assets, and/or other property, and, in the process, cheating and defrauding Plaintiffs out of their childhood, youth, innocence, virginity, families, jobs, finances, assets-in short, their lives. - 130.
-Defendants carried out these schemes to defraud through their forged enterprise using the United States and international mail in violation of 18 U.S.C. § 1341.
+defraud Plaintiffs by cheating them via means of false or fraudulent pretenses-first subjecting Plaintiffs to sexual abuse, then covering up and concealing the sexual abuse so as to maintain Defendants' reputations and maintain and expand their commercial operations whereby Defendants and the Enterprise obtained (and continue to obtain) money, funds, credits, assets, and/or other property, and, in the process, cheating and defrauding Plaintiffs out of their childhood, youth, innocence, virginity, families, jobs, finances, and assets.